 The Children’s Room is a cheerful spot for lots of reasons.
-Thanks to the renovation of the Children’s Room by the Friends of the Library, the generous gift provided new furniture, carpeting, and a wonderful mural by John Hastings.
-In addition, kids love to play tic tac toe and bead races on our wood square, puzzles, and, of course, a collection of stuffed animals.
+Thanks to a generous gift from the Friends of the Library, the Children’s Room was provided new furniture, carpeting, and a wonderful mural by John Hastings.

 A Parenting section located in the Children’s Room contains books that address potentially difficult issues in raising children.
 Books about death, divorce, bullying, lesbian and gay parent’s guide, discipline and special needs kids can be found there.
 Also included in this section are books on specific concerns, such as dyslexia, Asperger’s syndrome, anxiety, autism and bipolar children.
 General Parenting books can be found in the adult nonfiction stacks.

 In our main room we have both fiction and nonfiction books and magazines for children.
 Our fiction collection contains chapter books from the very easy through middle school.
 Additionally, we have series books and graphic novels.
 In nonfiction we have books to read for enjoyment and also books that are useful for school reports.
 Some of our holdings are on ancient Egypt, Rome, Greece, animals, fairy tales, explorers, and cultures of the world.
 Our reference section has books on science, history, dictionaries, World Book Encyclopedia, atlases, and more.
 We permit children to borrow an older version of the World Book Encyclopedia.